mdredze/covid19_social_mobility.github.io/analysis.md

 |       WY      |                      53.10                      |                 41.66                 |       21.54%       |  53  |
 | United States |                      49.81                      |                 25.52                 |       48.77%       |  -   |
 | New York City |                      63.98                      |                 31.25                 |       51.16%       |  -   |

-### Graphics
-Coming soon...
-* Weekly social mobility index.
-    * This figure shows the weekly social mobility index for the United States for the entire time period of our dataset.
-* User  distribution  of  mean  social  mobilityindex  (KM)  before/after  social  distancing
-    * This figure shows a box-plot of the mobility variance across all user in a given time period.

-### Link to paper and data
-Please refer to our [paper](paper/twitter_social_mobility.pdf) and [data](download.md) for detailed information.